-Area 85 is comprised of 6,982 parcels of which approximately 97% of the parcels are improved, the remaining 3% are vacant.
+Area 85 is comprised of approximately 7,000 parcels of which approximately 97% of the parcels are improved.
 Many parcels are located in plat-type neighborhoods.
 The remainder of the population consists of tax lots improved with older to new homes with multiple accessories.
-Of the total improved population, 51% are grade 7 quality homes, with a Mean sale price of \$484,500.

 Area 85 is primarily serviced by the Renton School District.
-The north eastern portion of Area 85, Subarea 1 is serviced by the Issaquah School District.
+The northeastern portion of Area 85, Subarea 1, is serviced by the Issaquah School District.
 Issaquah schools are among the top ranked in the State due to proficiency in English and Math, strong scores on State required tests, a high graduation rate (with many above 90%) and above average student enrollment in advanced placement course work.
 The market places a significant premium on the Issaquah School District versus the Renton School District due to the aforementioned factors.
-During the Physical Inspection valuation year (2016 assessment), market sales were analyzed to determine this premium.
+During the Physical Inspection valuation year (2016 assessment), market sales were analyzed to validate this market premium.
 Based on this analysis, a 20% upward land adjustment was applied to those parcels located in the Issaquah School District.
 The parcels in the Issaquah School District are represented by neighborhoods 300 and 310.
 No additional adjustment was required for the current Annual Update valuation.

 Area 85 is experiencing increased growth and development.
 The area was historically associated with lower grade improvements, ranging from grade 5 to grade 8.
 Builders have recently begun to meet the market demand for higher grade improvements.
 This has resulted in construction of higher quality homes, building grades 9 through 11.
-Many of these higher grade homes are selling for over 1 million dollars, which is a new precedent for the area.
+Many of these higher grade homes are selling for over 1 million dollars, which is a fairly new precedent for the area.